Arts & Cultural Activities

 Kotahitanga Choir

-It is an energetic group that combines fine singing with movement.
+This is an energetic all-comers group that combines fine singing with movement.
 The Kotahitanga Choir participate in a wide range of concerts and events including Scots Got Talent, Scots Spectacular, Kids Sing, and Firecrackers.
 This is a full year commitment.

 Key Information: